-I love food (and food tours New York City) just as much as the next person.
+I love food (and food tours in New York City) just as much as the next person.

 Just ask my bank account and my therapist and they’ll tell you that my affinity towards foodie travel is REAL.